aparande/DFT-Speaker-Identification/README.md

 2. Perform the DFT on both audio channels for each segment
 3. Compute the magnitude of each entry of the frequency domain vector to get the relative strength of each frequency
 4. Derive a feature vector out of the frequency domain vector by "bucketing" frequencies together and taking an aggregate value over each bucket (sum, average, max, etc)
-5. Apply min-max scaling to the feature vector to normalize for different volume between clips.

 ## Training
 1. Process the data